rabishah/TIL/Web-Performance.md

 a proper(if not good) UX flow in product development phase*.

 > Steve Souders, author of “High Performance Websites” and “Even Faster Websites”,
-> says *that 80-90% of end user response time is spent on the frontend*.
+> says *that 80-90% of end user time is spent on the frontend*.

 What’s a good response time to aim for?
 Since __user conversion__ or __bounce rate__ is highly co-related with response / pageload time.
 And before we dig more, we